About Social Networks and How to Report a Problem

 Facebook’s inventory consists of yours and my personal data.
 Facebook makes money by selling ad space to companies that want to reach us.
 Advertisers choose key words or details — like relationship status, location, activities, favorite books and employment — and then Facebook runs the ads for the targeted subset of its 845 million users.
 In Europe, laws give people the right to know what data companies have about them, but that is not the case in the United States.
 Why are privacy laws non existent in the U.S.?

-Software that tracks people on social media created by defence firm 2013
+2013 Software that tracks people on social media created by defense firm

 Raytheon's Riot program mines social network data like a 'Google for spies', drawing ire from civil rights groups.
 A multinational security firm has secretly developed software capable of tracking people's movements and predicting future behaviour by mining data from social networking websites.
 A video obtained by the Guardian reveals how an "extreme-scale analytics" system created by Raytheon, the world's fifth largest defence contractor, can gather vast amounts of information about people from websites including Facebook, Twitter and Foursquare.
 Raytheon says it has not sold the software – named Riot, or Rapid Information Overlay Technology – to any clients.
 But the Massachusetts-based company has acknowledged the technology was shared with US government and industry as part of a joint research and development effort, in 2010, to help build a national security system capable of analysing "trillions of entities" from cyberspace.
 The power of Riot to harness popular websites for surveillance offers a rare insight into controversial techniques that have attracted interest from intelligence and national security agencies, at the same time prompting civil liberties and online privacy concerns.